 Re: Ken Regan • The Shapes of Computations

-The insight that it takes to find a succinct axiom set for a theoretical domain falls under the heading of abductive or retroductive reasoning, a knack as yet refractory to computational attack, but once we’ve lucked on a select-enough set of axioms we can develop theorems that afford a more navigable course through the subject.
+The insight it takes to find a succinct axiom set for a theoretical domain falls under the heading of abductive or retroductive reasoning, a knack as yet refractory to computational attack, but once we’ve lucked on a select‑enough set of axioms we can develop theorems which afford a more navigable course through the subject.

 Pingback: Survey of Animated Logical Graphs • 1 | Inquiry Into Inquiry